ajouellette/dotfiles-old/NOTES.md

 ```
 - Trim: enable `fstrim.timer`
 - Use profile-sync-daemon to keep browser profiles in RAM
+- TODO: find out if some other filesystem is "better" (BTRFS?)

 ### Improve performance
 **Don't use swap:**